Skip to content

 }

-This process gave me some insights:
+This process gave me some inspiration:

-• The graph model in GraphQL, combined with the ER model, can reuse a large number of Entity queries.
-Dataloader can optimize N+1 queries
+• The graph model in GraphQL, combined with the ER model, can reuse a large number of Entity queries. dataloader can optimize N+1 queries.

-• Frontend querying GraphQL queries is also a wrong practice.
+• Frontend querying GraphQL query is also a wrong practice.
 It will form historical baggage and hinder the backend from refactoring and adjusting the code.
 In the end, both sides will have dirty code.

 Inspiration from FastAPI and pydantic